modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-2.md

 ![Fig 2](./figs/Vol-I-chap-4-sect-3-Fig2.png){width="300"}
 </figure>

-- "The gravitational potentials gμν describe the gravitational field.
+- "The gravitational potentials $g_{μν}$ describe the gravitational field.
 They determine the space-time metric ds which is defined as an (absolute) parameter measurable by means of rigid scales and clocks."

-- "In mathematical terms the search for the field equations amounts to ascertaining the simplest generally covariant differential equations to which the gravitational potentials gµv can be subjected.
+- "In mathematical terms the search for the field equations amounts to ascertaining the simplest generally covariant differential equations to which the gravitational potentials $g_{µv}$ can be subjected.
 To complete the basis of the general theory of relativity, the field equations must incorporate the electromagnetic field as well as the structure of matter."

 **(12)	Problems with the law of inertia**